NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 4. **Bladder Retractor**: a specialized handheld retractor that gently moves and holds the bladder or other pelvic organs away from the surgical site.
 5. **Murphy/Rake Retractor**: a rake-like retractor with varying number of teeth.
 6. **Senn Retractor**: also a rake-like retractor, used for superficial/skin retraction.
 It can be double-ended, or have one end that is curved and concave.
-7. **Malleable Retractor**: a softer retractor that can be shaped as necessary.
+7. **Malleable/Ribbon Retractor**: a softer retractor that can be shaped as necessary.
 ## Sedation
 **Anesthesia** is the loss of sensibility to pain.
 In administration, there are four stages of anesthesia:
 1. **Induction**: the patient feels drowsy or dizzy.
 Sensation of pain begins to dull.